Thomas Chamney

 Thomas Chamney (born 16 April 1984) is an Irish runner who was born in Clonmel and brought up in Dublin.
 He specialises in the 800 metres event.
 He was educated at Kilkenny College and at Saint Columba's College, Dublin.
-Chamney runs for the Crusaders AC club whilst in Dublin and has been on an athletics scholarship at the University of Notre Dame, South Bend, Indiana where he studied English from 2002–2007.
+Chamney runs for the Crusaders AC club whilst in Dublin and has been on an athletics scholarship at the University of Notre Dame, South Bend, Indiana where he studied English from 2002 to 2007.
 He is a four-time Irish Senior 800m champion and competed at the Beijing Olympics in that event in 2008.

 On the field accolades

 In 2006, Chamney earned All-America honours at the NCAA Indoor Championships, picking up his first career citation with a sixth-place finish in the 800-metre run at the Randall Tyson Track Center in Fayetteville, Arkansas.
 Chamney repeated his performance that spring at the NCAA Outdoor Championships in Sacramento, California, again finishing sixth and picking up All-America honours.
 This winter, Chamney became a three-time All-American with his performance in the NCAA Indoor Championships.

 In international competition, Chamney has represented Ireland in the 800 metres at the European Athletics Championship in 2006 and at the European Indoor Championship in 2007.
 Chamney is a former Irish U23 800m champion and was 5th in the 2005 European U23 Championship when he recorded a personal best time of 1:46.82.